Human Milk Banking: Process & List of Banks in India

 This varies from bank to bank, but breast milk can cost anywhere between 200 INR to 300 INR per ounce.
 But due to the nutritional benefits of human breast milk, the process can be cost-effective since it will create less medical problems for the infant.

 Donated breast milk can be life-saving for babies.
 If you are considering donating breast milk, make sure to check with a doctor first.
-And you are considering buying donated milk for your little one, then make sure to go to an accredited Human Milk Bank.
+If you are considering buying donated milk for your little one, then make sure to go to an accredited Human Milk Bank.